Observational predictions of some inflationary models: Introduction

-During the era when the proton-electron plasma was closely coupled to photons, both components behaved as a unified 'photon-baryon fluid,' wherein photons contributed primarily to pressure, and baryons imparted inertia.
+During the era when the proton--electron plasma was closely coupled to photons, both components behaved as a unified `photon--baryon fluid', wherein photons contributed primarily to pressure and baryons imparted inertia.
 Gravitational potential perturbations, dominated by dark matter, drove oscillations in this fluid, with photon pressure acting as the restoring force.
-Despite their small amplitude ($\mathcal{O}(10^{-5})$), these perturbations evolved linearly, treating each Fourier mode independently as a driven harmonic oscillator.
-The frequency of these oscillations was determined by the sound speed in the fluid, resulting in a fluid density oscillation with a velocity out of phase and reduced amplitude.
+Despite their small amplitude ({$\mathcal{O}$}($10^{-5}$)), these perturbations evolved linearly, treating each Fourier mode independently as a driven harmonic oscillator.
+The frequency of these oscillations was determined by the sound speed in the fluid, resulting in a fluid density oscillation with a velocity out of phase and a reduced amplitude.

-Following the recombination of baryons and the decoupling of radiation, allowing photons to travel freely, the oscillation phases were frozen-in.
-Projected onto the sky, these frozen-in phases manifested as a harmonic series of peaks.
-The primary peak represented the mode that completed 1/4 of a period, reaching maximal compression.
-Even peaks denoted maximal under-densities, typically of smaller amplitude due to the rebound having to overcome baryon inertia.
-Troughs, not reaching zero power, were partially filled as they corresponded to velocity maxima \cite{scott}.
+Following the recombination of baryons and the decoupling of radiation, allowing photons to travel freely, the oscillation phases were frozen--in.
+Projected onto the sky, these frozen--in phases manifested as a harmonic series of peaks.
+The primary peak represented the mode that completed $\sfrac{1}{4}$ of a period, reaching maximum compression.
+Even peaks denoted maximal under--densities, typically of smaller amplitude due to the rebound having to overcome baryon inertia.
+The troughs, which did not reach zero power, were partially filled as they corresponded to the maximum velocity \cite{scott}.

-\subsection{The silk damping region ($\ell > 900$)}
+\subsection{The silk damping region ($\ell > 900)$}

-The last scattering surface acquires a non-instantaneous thickness due to the recombination process, resulting in a damping effect on anisotropies at higher $\ell$'s.
+The last scattering surface acquires a non--instantaneous thickness due to the recombination process, resulting in a damping effect on anisotropies at higher l\textquotesingle s.
 This damping is particularly noticeable on scales smaller than the thickness of the last scattering surface.
-Another perspective is to view the photon-baryon fluid as having imperfect coupling, leading to diffusion between the two components and a gradual reduction in the amplitudes of oscillations over time.
-These effects collectively contribute to a phenomenon known as Silk damping, effectively truncating the anisotropies at multipoles exceeding approximately $2000$ \cite{scott}.
+Another perspective is to view the photon--baryon fluid as having imperfect coupling, leading to diffusion between the two components and a gradual reduction in the amplitudes of oscillations over time.
+These effects collectively contribute to a phenomenon known as Silk Damping, effectively truncating the anisotropies at multipoles exceeding approximately 2000 \cite{scott}.